Celebrating International Day of Happiness: 20 March

 • Body scan before sleep

-8. Learn to handle stress
+8. Learning to handle stress

 A positive stress mindset reduces our stress hormone cortisol by 23% [McGonigal, 2015].
 Reframing stress as helpful improves performance by 34% [Crum, 2017].